Leveraging Variational Autoencoders for Parameterized MMSE Estimation: Conclusion

 \section{Conclusion}

 This manuscript presents a novel estimation technique based on the \ac{vae}.
 The idea is to tractably model the underlying data distribution as \ac{cg} via a \ac{vae}, yielding a powerful generative prior.
 The \ac{cg} modeling allows us to parameterize the \ac{mse}-optimal \ac{cme} under the \ac{vae} framework.
 We propose three estimator variants, of which we find the VAE-real variant particularly appealing as it does not require access to ground-truth data during training or evaluation.
-We provide theoretical analysis that quantifies the error gap between the proposed \mapvae estimator and the \ac{cme} and relates the training process of the \ac{vae} to the \ac{nmse}, supporting the strong estimation capabilities of the proposed \ac{vae}-based estimators.
+We provide theoretical analysis that quantifies the error gap between the proposed \mapvae estimator and the \ac{cme} and relates the training process of the \ac{vae} to the estimation performance, supporting the strong estimation capabilities of the proposed \ac{vae}-based estimators.
 Our extensive \ac{ce} simulations highlight that the proposed methods attain excellent performance for various system configurations.
-In future work, we want to investigate the effects of regularization terms in the training objective and analyze other (especially wide) observation matrices.
+In future works, we want to investigate the effects of regularization terms in the training objective and analyze other (especially wide) observation matrices.
+Moreover, we plan to consider nonlinear system models, e.g., quantized systems~\cite{Fesl2024}, to broaden the application horizon.